Zanthoxylum piperitum: Description

-The plant belongs to the citrus and rue family, Rutaceae.
+Vegetative characteristics

+Zanthoxylum piperitum is a spiny, aromatic, deciduous shrub or tree.
+The branch grows pairs of sharp thorns and has odd-epinnately compound leaves, alternately arranged, with 5〜9 pairs of ovate leaflets having crenate (slightly serrated) margins.

+Generative characteristics

 The tree blooms in April to May, forming axillary flower clusters, about 5mm, and yellow-green in color.
 It is dioecious, and the flowers of the male plant can be consumed as hana-sanshō, while the female flowers yield berries or peppercorns of about 5mm.
 In autumn, these berries ripen, turning scarlet and burst, scattering the black seeds within.

-The branch grows pairs of sharp thorns and has odd-epinnately compound leaves, alternately arranged, with 5〜9 pairs of ovate leaflets having crenate (slightly serrated) margins.